cambridge-water-polo/cambridge-water-polo.github.io/_pages/registration.md

 <br>

-If your parent is interested in helping out with running the table for our team, please let me know so we can get you trained.
+If you are interested in helping out with running the table for our team, please let me know so we can get you trained.
 It is easy and guarantees a center pool view of the game!
 It is a League requirement that there be two parents for each game as table workers (scorers).
-- Table Worker Clinics are offered by the League in August.
+- Table Worker Clinics are offered by the League in August plus we have some very experienced Cambridge parents who can guide you.